TechnionCognitiveRoboticsLab/DronDelExperimentation/README.md

 # DronDelExperimentation
-This repository contains an implementation of ideas outlined in the paper titled <Paper Name>.
-The code provided allows for the execution of specific instances and simultaneous runs through the use of Python scripts.
+Welcome to the DronDelExperimentation repository!
+This repository hosts an implementation of concepts detailed in the paper titled "A Deterministic Search Approach for Solving Stochastic Drone Search and Rescue Planning Without Communication".
+Our codebase facilitates the execution of specific instances and concurrent runs using Python.
 ## Overview
-In this project you may find the code required to run the experiments as well as some of the maps we used, encoded in a way described in the InstanceFormat file.
+Within this repository, you'll discover essential code for conducting experiments, along with select maps we utilized.
+These maps are encoded following the specifications outlined in the InstanceFormat file.
-The main functionality of this project is encapsulated within the run.py script.
-Within this script, you will find two primary functions:

-- The single_run() function facilitates the execution of the code for a single instance.

-- The multi_run() function allows for running multiple instances simultaneously.

-Both of those functions use the decode_reduced() function, in which the parameters for the needed instances are set as well as the path to the folder in which they are located.

-## Usage

-To utilize the provided functionality, follow these steps:

-Open the run.py script.
-Adjust the parameters for wanted instances within the single_run or multi_run function.
+The core functionality of this project is centralized in the run.py script, particularly within the run_solver function.
+This function accepts as parameters: an instance object that specifies the details of a problem, an algorithm chosen by the user, timeout which defines how much time will the code run before it returns the best solution, and a parameter called "return_path".
+When set to true, this parameter returns the best-found path; when set to false, it generates a CSV file containing run data.

-Run the single_run() function to execute the code for a single instance, or run the multi_run() function to execute multiple instances simultaneously.
+Additionally, run.py includes two auxiliary functions: single_run and multi_run.
+These serve as examples illustrating how to execute the code.
+The single_run function is tailored for running a single instance, while multi_run enables the simultaneous execution of multiple instances across different processes.

+For comprehensive analysis of instances stored in an encoded format within the maps folder, we utilize the decode_reduced function of a decoder object.
+This function decodes maps from the designated folder and applies filtering based on user-defined criteria.
+Please note that timing of procceses is implemented using the 'time.clock_gettime(time.CLOCK_THREAD_CPUTIME_ID)' function which is only available on UNIX based platforms.

 ## License

-This project is licensed under the [License Name] - see the LICENSE file for details.
+This project is licensed under the MIT License